-In spring 2013 we bought 2 pigs, 2 more, then rescued the rest of the herd, bringing our total to 17.
-Our first pig, Lucy, farrowed 10 healthy piglets on Halloween 2013.
-Since that time our first boar, Tyson, has produced 46 piglets, and his sire Augustus, whom we acquired in the rescue, has farrowed 19 more.
-In summer 2014 we traveled to Kansas to pick up a new boar and sow line that produced another 4 piglets in fall 2014.
-In less than two years, the Winfield Mangalitsa herd has expanded from 4 pigs to more than 80.
-As of spring 2015, we have 4 boars and 9 sows and gilts in our breeding program, who produce multiple dozens of piglets each year.
+In spring 2013 we bought 2 purebred swallowbelly Mangalitsas, and 2 more, then we rescued the rest of the herd, bringing our total to 17.
+Our first gilt, Lucy, farrowed 10 healthy piglets on Halloween 2013.
+In the following year, our first boar, Tyson, produced 46 piglets, and his sire Augustus, whom we acquired in the rescue, sired 19 more.
+In summer 2014 we traveled to Kansas to pick up a new boar and sow line that produced more piglets in fall 2014.
+A year later we made another bonsai run to Missouri for more unrelated Mangalitsa breeding stock.
+Since its beginning the Winfield Mangalitsa herd has expanded from 4 pigs to more than 100, with 6 boars and a baker’s dozen sows in our breeding program, who produce multiple dozens of piglets each year.

 Coincidence to pure serendipity: these hogs produce the best-tasting ham on the planet.
 Mangalitsa bacon also is to die for, and Mangalitsa leaf fat is the best baking fat ever!
 We are proud to offer custom-processed Mangalitsa products, when market-sized hogs are available.
 Please call, email or visit our online store to order.
 Visit our photo gallery highlighting our swallow-belly Mangalitsa pigs.